-- a) candidates must obtain approval from the Judge Educator/Mentor judge prior to the competition - b) a candidate can judge a Competitive, Participation, Restricted, Eventing, or Interschool competition in an unofficial capacity.
-Pony club competitions can also be used provided current EA Dressage tests are used - see below restriction - only 1 Eventing, Interschool or Pony Club shadow judging assessment is permitted - c) the supervising judge for all shadow judging must be an appointed JE/Mentor of the required level as per rule 12.17.1 - d) all shadow judging for upgrading assessment must be carried out in conjunction with a competition (e.g. shadow judging by video is not permitted)
+- a) candidates must obtain approval from the Judge Educator/Mentor judge prior to the competition - b) a candidate can ean judge aundertake Shadow Judging on Competitive, Participation, Restricted, Eventing, or Interschool competitions. in an unofficial capacity.
+Pony club competitions can also be used provided current EA Dressage tests are used and an approved JE/Mentor is officiating - see restriction below restriction - only 1 Eventing, Interschool or Pony Club competition may be used as a shadow judging assessment is permitted - c) the supervising judge for all shadow judging must be an appointed JE/Mentor of the required level as per rule 12.17.1 - d) all shadow judging for upgrading assessment must be carried out in conjunction with a competition note, the entire competition must be judged, (e.g. shadow judging by video is not permitted) - e) the candidates must retain their judging sheets and calculate their scores

-- e) the candidates must retain their judging sheets and calculate their scores - f) in conjunction with the supervising competition judge, a candidate must have a number of the test sheets discussed and compared - g) the supervising competition judge needs to make arrangements with the OC/scorers for a suitable number of the actual competition test sheets to be available from the competition the candidate has shadow judged.
+- f) in conjunction with the supervising competition judge, a candidate must have a number of the test sheets discussed and compared - g) the supervising competition judge needs to make arrangements with the OC/scorers for a suitable number of the actual competition test sheets to be available from the competition the candidate has shadow judged.
 Such sheets (or preferably copies) must have had the scoring finalised - h) time must be set aside for useful discussion between the supervising competition judge - i) and the candidate doing the shadow judging.
 Both judging and discussion must occur to be valid and of educational benefit - j) the supervising competition judge is to complete the EA shadow judging evaluation form which will be provided by the candidate - k) the evaluation form is to be kept by the candidate to be submitted to the Examining Authority prior to sitting the practical examination - I) shadow judging can also be undertaken at Eventing Dressage provided the required Judge Educator/Mentor as per Annex I is the supervising judge: - 1and 2 Eventing Dressage Tests can be used for Novice shadow judging - 3 Eventing Dressage Test can be used for Elementary shadow judging - 4 Eventing Dressage can be used for Medium shadow judging